 The main differences between grouts are pricing and quality.
 We recommend a higher quality, yet still reasonable-priced product called Laticrete Permacolor Select sanded grout.
 This is a two-part mixture that doesn't require sealing, whereas most other sanded grouts do.
 It withstands up to 500 degrees and is super durable and easy-to-use.

-For more on installing tile, visit our blog "How To Install Ceramic Tile 101"
+For more on installing tile, visit our blog "A Guide to Laying Ceramic Tile: Tips and Ideas"

 1. Match it up - Light on Light

 Both timeless and classic, this look will make your tile automatically elegant.
 Matching your bright white tile with a bright white grout creates a statement that's posh and polished.
 We recommend this soft look when you want the tile to seamlessly fit into the rest of your space.
 For example, if you have statement cabinets or statement brass hardware, consider choosing a grout where you won't be overwhelmed by hundreds of small grout lines.

 For more on our bright white tile, visit our blog "7 Bright White Handmade Tile Installs We Adore"

 Top: 3"x8" Subway Tile and Bubbles - 11 Deco White.
 Grout - 381 Bright White.

 Bottom Left: 1"x2"s - 11 Deco White, 130 White, 77E Grey.
 Grout - 381 Bright White.